joaoajmatos/JoaoAJMatos/README.md

 ---

-## 🤝 Collaboration

-**Open to discussing:**
-- Governance protocol design and implementation
-- Post-ideological political theory and applications
-- AI systems for strategic decision-making
-- Blockchain architecture for social coordination

-**Currently seeking:**
-- **Political theorists** interested in post-ideological frameworks and computational social choice
-- **AI researchers** working on value alignment, social modeling, and complex systems analysis
-- **Governance practitioners** looking to implement liquid democracy systems in real organizations
-- **Foundation series enthusiasts** who believe Asimov's vision of predictive social science can be responsibly realized
-- **Complexity scientists** exploring emergent behavior in social and economic systems
-- **Philosophers of technology** interested in the intersection of AI, democracy, and human flourishing

----

 <div align="center">

 *"The goal is not to predict the future, but to enable it to unfold with wisdom."*

-**Building tomorrow's governance, today.**

 </div>